fscdc/ReasonMap/README.md

 ```

 ## Citation
-If you find this survey useful in your research, please consider citing our paper:
+If you find this benchmark useful in your research, please consider citing our paper:

 ```bibtex
 @article{feng2025can,